-KCSIE 2021 highlights the importance of having a Mental Health Lead in school.
-Their role will be to ensure with the governors that there are clear systems and processes in school for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.

-All referrals to external mental health services are overseen by the Mental Health Lead and the DSL.
-The Mental Health Lead is also responsible for overseeing the in-house mental health support and school's well-being offer, as well as supporting staff to ensure they are adequately trained and raising mental health awareness across the school.
+KCSIE 2021 highlighted the importance of having a Mental Health Lead in school.
+Their role is to ensure with the governors that there are clear systems and processes in school for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+The Mental Health Lead is also responsible for overseeing the inhouse mental health support and school's well-being offer.
+The mental health lead must go on recognised mental health training and take responsibility for cascading learning in relation to the mental health and wellbeing of children to all staff.
+The purpose of this should be to improve understanding and confidence in identifying and supporting children who may be vulnerable